Bilingual or Non-English-Speaking Family? Why Not Homeschool in Spanish?

 Writing an acceptable letter of intent to homeschool can be tricky—get it wrong, and you may fall foul of truancy laws.

-Thankfully, DoNotPay can generate the perfect letter of intent in a flash and even send it automatically to your school district!
+Thankfully, DoNotPay can and even send it automatically to your school district!

 If you have decided to take the plunge into homeschooling, DoNotPay can get you into calm waters quickly and easily!